dmidlo/histdata.com-tools/docs/reconstruction-plan-contracts.md

 # First-party reconstruction plan

-`SyntheticInfillPlanV1` is the public planning boundary for the v2.4 tick reconstruction product.
+`SyntheticInfillPlanV1` is the public planning boundary for the v2.5 tick reconstruction product.
 It resolves installed scientific artifacts, inventories immutable ASCII tick partitions, performs compatibility and information-safety preflight, estimates resources, and emits bounded `ReconstructionWorkflowRequestV1` batches.
-It does not generate reconstructed ticks; the resulting requests are the input to the execution work tracked by
+It does not generate reconstructed ticks; the resulting requests are consumed by the installed first-party Temporal runtime and stage handlers.
-#466.

 The current executable source is only HistData.com ASCII/T. Provider-neutral dataset, evidence, and cross-series contracts preserve future adapter seams,